Stanford India Biodesign

 Fellows commited to remaining in India at the completion of the program, with the intent of returning to academia (to develop Biodesign-related programs), founding startup companies or joining existing medical technology companies.

 Nish Chasmawala talks about his invention from the 2008 SIB Fellowship and obtaining a Grand Challenge Grant from the Canadian government to support the project.

 Internships are offered at the AIIMS SIB Centre on an annual basis.
 Interns spend several months at the SIB Centre working with the fellows to find solutions to the needs they have identified.
 Interns are mentored by the SIB Fellows and Faculty during their stay at AIIMS.
 Interns are paid a modest stipend.
 Further information is available on the Internship page.

 Every year we hold an Indian Medtech Summit in Delhi, India.
 The AIIMS SIB faculty, fellows and staff facilitate the event and many members of the medtech community attend including AIIMS faculty, industry representatives, government officials, local and US-based entrepreneurs, fellows, students and others.
-The 2013 Summit was held in Delhi on December 5-6, 2013.
-The next summit will be held in Delhi in December, 2014.
-Date is to be determined.
+The next summit will be held in Delhi in December, 2015.

 The address at AIIMS for the SIB Centre